joedolson/my-calendar/.github/hookdoc-tmpl/README.md

-# Welcome to the My Calendar Plugin Hook Documentation
+# My Calendar Plugin Hook Documentation

 This resource is generated documentation on actions and filters found in My Calendar.
 Use the sidebar to browse and navigate.